mark-hobbs/bayesian-inference-tutorial/README.md

 ### Core concepts

-The eventual plan is to write additional notebooks to explain the core concepts required to properly understand the example problems.
+The eventual plan is to write additional notebooks explaining the core concepts necessary for a proper understanding of the example problems:

 1) Bayesian inference
 2) Markov Chain Monte Carlo (MCMC)